Backstage pass

-A backstage pass is a credential which allows its bearer access to restricted areas at a performance or conference venue, most commonly associated with rock or R&B music groups, though have since become commonplace across many entertainment events.
+A backstage pass is a credential which grants its bearer access special privileges to restricted areas at a performance or conference venue, most commonly associated with music and entertainment events.

 Backstage passes can come in the form of lanyards, stickers or wristbands.
 To deter counterfeiting, these passes often include holograms and unique artwork.
-After the performance, backstage passes sometimes become memorabilia sold to fans, especially when the pass is signed by a performer.
+After the performance, backstage passes often become memorabilia sold on online marketplaces, especially when the pass is signed by a performer.

 Types of passes

-There are a number of different types of backstage passes, they can differ greatly depending on the scale of the event:
+There are a number of different types of backstage passes, they can differ greatly depending on the scale of the event.
+These are all general guidelines: